outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - map gravity to similarity (in position) as a calculation efficiency, where calculation efficiencies (like how to minimize surface area) are an input to information
     - gravity between bulk/boundary creating the mapping of equivalent attributes
+      - gravity as:
+        - the average or highest-weighted path of interacting paths
+        - structure of efficiency through organization
     - definition: 'structure of minimized surface area as a component of 'entanglement' connecting function of two boundary points'
       - reduced mapping (minimized surface area) is a calculation efficiency to determine boundary position
         - this reduced mapping could be used to connect boundary positions (or their components like an attribute)